Early Childhood Early Intervention (ECEI) Coordinator

 ECEI Coordinators and LACs come from organisations in your local community, which work with the NDIA to deliver the NDIS.
 Visit the NDIS website to find ECEI and LAC Partners in your area.

 If ECEI or LAC Partners are not available in your area, or you need more help coordinating your supports and services, the NDIA may fund a Support Coordinator in your NDIS plan.
-A Support Coordinator will help you use your plan to achieve your goals, live more independently, increase your skills and be included in your community and in employment.
+A Support Coordinator will help you use your plan to work towards your goals, live more independently, increase your skills and be included in your community and in employment.

 Specialist support coordination is a higher level of support coordination.
 It is an option for people whose situations are more complex and who need specialist help to coordinate their supports and services.